timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

 In a [previous post](https://timothycurchod.com/writings/react-redux-typescript-counter-example) I walked through [step 2 of the Redux Essentials](https://redux.js.org/tutorials/essentials/part-2-app-structure) which builds a counter example app using the basic toolkit methods.
 In my article I introduce adding TypeScript and unit testing to this example app.

-In this article I will do the same for the sample app for the next few steps of the tutorial.
-In the future I will continue this approach using RTK Query, which goes even further to simplify state management by adding data fetching and caching to simplify the process of fetching data and using it in components.
+In this article I will do the same for the sample app developed over the next few steps of the Redux Essentials learning trail.

-[Part 7 of the Redux Essentials tutorial](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics) says *RTK Query takes inspiration from other tools that have pioneered solutions for data fetching, like Apollo Client, React Query, Urql, and SWR, but adds a unique approach to its API design*.

-But first, let's go step by step through the creating of the sample app using TypeScript and adding unit tests as we go.
+I have put all of this in one post because my blog doesn't have a way to create a category/sub-category to hold what is essential a large number of sections for this whole thing.
+The purpose for me is to own this tech.
+As a front-end lead dev, I need to know the best practices of of this stuff, so going through this advanced tutorial and using TypeScript with it makes me figure out all the details so that I already know all the issues when they come up on the job.

 ## Starting the social media feed app